 But the general rule is: The more expensive the green fees, the more strict the dress code.
 Dressing down in a t-shirt and jeans to play golf has been, in the USA anyway, something seen primarily at municipal golf courses and lower-cost facilities.

 But is having that traditional dress code - collared shirt, golf slacks or nice shorts (no demin) - hurting golf?
-Does it contribute to the air of stodginess that many association with the game?
+Does it contribute to the air of stodginess that many associate with the game?
 Is it bad for business?
 If an upscale golf course lowered its standards on dress code, might that increase business?
 Are there some potential golfers out there who would play a course if they could play in a t-shirt and gym shorts, but wouldn't play that same course if they had to abide by the traditional dress code?

 These are questions that are being asked within the upscale golf industry, both at public and private golf courses.
 These folks are in business, and the business of golf isn't "growing the game," it's growing profit through growing the game.
 So all those questions lead back to the main one: Will relaxing our dress code bring more paying customers to our golf course?

 One of the most prominent golf management companies is Troon Golf, and Troon recently announced a new dress code policy at its daily-fee golf courses.
 The specifics are still up to the on-site personnel at each facility, but Troon's new daily fee dress code goes something like this: We'd like you to abide by the traditional golf dress code, but if you'll only play our course if you can wear gym shorts and a t-shirt, then that's fine, too.